 When I first met Chef Alan Roettinger at Portland VegFest last year, I was struck by his commanding presence.
 Maybe I was simply awed by his stature, or maybe it was the white chef’s jacket—(they have that effect on me).
 But Chef Alan also reminded me of myself twenty-something years ago.
 Those first few years […]

 Reviewed by Gail Davis.
 Desserts are an indulgence I allow myself more than occasionally, and they are my one true weakness.
 So when I finally became the proud owner of a copy of Hannah Kaminsky’s My Sweet Vegan: Passionate About Dessert*, I couldn’t wait to sink my teeth into the recipes contained within its specatcular, […]

 I adore the cover artwork, don’t you?
 It’s so beautiful, I’m inspired to write another book just so I can ask Lisa Diercks to design the cover.
 Did I mention that Isa wrote this book just for me?
 Well, not really.
 It only feels like she wrote it for me.
 Actually, she wrote it for her […]

 This recipe uses the sweetness of autumn cider to mellow the flavor of the sprouts.
 From The Cleaner Plate Club* by Beth Bader and Ali Benjamin (Storey Publishing, 2011).

-In both our homes, the kids have been known to run off with the whole bowl — so get a good first helping!
 With this recipe for salt and vinegar-flavored kale chips, you want them to be both crispy and bright green.
 If they start to brown, they can taste burned.
 If you find that the chips are browning before the kale is crispy, reduce the oven temperature.
 From The Cleaner Plate Club* by Beth Bader and Ali Benjamin […]